top of page

 • Job dissatisfaction

 These factors can become barriers to recovery.
-They do not necessarily mean that a person will develop chronic pain.
-But physicians need to be aware that they may be present in their injured patients, especially if their patients are not responding to treatment.
-If present, these issues need to be addressed sooner rather than later.
+They do not necessarily mean that everyone with any of these issues will develop chronic pain.
+But physicians need to be on the lookout for these issues and address them sooner rather than later to prevent development of chronic pain.

 bottom of page